alcrene/smttask/docs/basics.rst

    class Foo(BaseModel):
      a: MyType

-If this raises an error stating that no validator was found, you will need to define a custom data type, as detailed in the `Pydantic documentation <https://pydantic-docs.helpmanual.io/usage/types/#custom-data-types>`_.
+If this raises an error stating that no validator was found, you will need to define a custom data type, as detailed in either the `Pydantic <https://pydantic-docs.helpmanual.io/usage/types/#custom-data-types>`_ or the `Scityping <https://scityping.readthedocs.io/>`_ documentation. [#new_types]_

-The one type I have found which is explicitely not supported is `Generator`.
-In that case a solution is to define a class with `__iter__()` and validation methods, and use that instead of the built-in `Generator` type.
+.. [#almost_always] Some types are explicitely not supported, such as the `Generator` type.
+In most cases however a workaround is still possible: for example, one can define a class with `__iter__()` and validation methods, and use that instead of the built-in `Generator` type.

+.. [#new_types] *Scityping* was developed as an extension of *Pydantic* to allow the use of (abstract) base classes in type definitions, for example defining a field of type `Model` which accepts any subclass of `Model`.
+(In plain Pydantic values are always *coerced* to the target type.)
+Whether it is best to define new types with either *Scityping* or *Pydantic* largely depends on whether this use as abstract classes is needed.